 February 17 (Thur.): 16:00-19:00 Lectures 7 & 8

 ※Note for M2 students who are scheduled to complete their Master’s degree program in March 2022:

 You can earn one credit by successfully completing this intensive course.
-However, this one credit may not be counted towards the minimum 30 credits required for completion of Master’s degree program because of the timing of this course.
-It is highly likely that this course will be held after the assessment process for M2 student’s completion of Master’ degree program is complete.
+However, this one credit cannot be counted towards the minimum 30 credits required for completion of Master’s degree program because of the timing of this course.
+This course will be held after the assessment process for M2 students’ completion of the Master’s degree program is complete.

 [Overview and purpose of the course]